shahidikram0701/DLSIR/README.md

   1. DLSIR_demo: contains the code for the final GUI demo
   2. DLSIR_model_training_experiments: contains several colab notebooks where different experiments where trained and the model weights were saved.
   3. DLSIR_model_weights: contains several model weights for the various models which were trained.
+  4. DLSIR_report: this is the project report which entails all the architectural details and training details in detail.

 In order to run the DLSIR_demo the steps to follow are:
   1. Run download_data.py